Maleya/pipelineproject/README.md

 ### Installation

 The pipetracker package can installed directly from git.
-Clone it into your desired package folder can be installed directly from git
+Clone it into your desired package folder.

-Don't forget to `chmod + x` the scripts
+Don't forget to `chmod + x` the scripts.

 ### Usage